-The Tall Ships Races 2025 will take the majestic Tall Ships fleet through the English Channel and North Sea to Le Havre, Dunkirk, Aberdeen and Kristiansand…
+The Tall Ships Races 2025 will take the majestic Tall Ships fleet through the English Channel and North Sea to Le Havre, Dunkirk, Aberdeen, Kristiansand and Esbjerg…

-The event will start on Friday 4 July and continue through until Saturday 2 August, with three races and a scenic Cruise-in-Company.
-With Host Ports from three countries – France, UK and Norway – The Tall Ships Races 2025 will take in all the English Channel and North Sea region has to offer.
+The event will start on Friday 4 July and continue through until Saturday 9 August, with four races and a scenic Cruise-in-Company.
+With Host Ports from four countries – France, UK, Norway and Denmark – The Tall Ships Races 2025 will take in all the English Channel and North Sea region has to offer.

 Le Havre was the final port of the Rendez-Vous 2017 Tall Ships Regatta and it closed the prestigious event in dramatic style with over 100,000 visitors enjoying the final day of celebrations.
 We are delighted to return to the city after 8 years as the start port of the race series.

 The Tall Ships Races 2025 will mark the first time that Dunkirk has hosted a Tall Ships Races event, and this coastal Commune which brings together history, natural beauty and contemporary art will act as the perfect finish port for Race One.